The Commodore 64 was one of the most successful home computers in the world selling around 11-17 million units between 1982 to 1993 !

-There were several versions of the C64 from the original "Bull Nosed" style through to the later re-styled version and even versions produced specifically for the education market.
+There were several versions of the C64 from the original "Bull Nosed" or Breadbin style through to the later re-styled version and even versions produced specifically for the education market.

 The C64 features 64 kilobytes of RAM with sound and graphics performance that were superior to IBM-compatible computers of that time.
 Part of its success was due to the fact that it was sold in retail stores instead of electronics stores, and that Commodore produced many of its parts in-house to control supplies and cost.